James-VT/James-VT/README.md

 ### Welcome!

-What I love about GitHub is that I can have all my bits and pieces and half-finished projects in one place, and it'll still look tidier than a physical workbench or desk treated in the same way.
+What I love about GitHub is that I can have all my bits and pieces and half-finished projects in one place, and it'll still look tidier than my desk.

 I am currently working on a couple of things.
 One project with Python, and another with JavaScript.

-With Python, I am currently learning NumPy as a prelude to pandas (although NumPy itself is quite fascinating).
+With Python, I am currently learning NumPy and Pandas.

 With JavaScript, I am currently building a meat cooking calculator.